Northern Human Services Executive and Leadership Team

 Leadership Overview

-Northern Human Services has 6 executives leading key functions including strategy, finance, information technology, human resources, and operations.
+Northern Human Services has 6 executives leading key functions including strategy, financial oversight, information technology, developmental disability operations, and human resources.

-Driven by a commitment to comprehensive care, Northern Human Services provides essential mental health services and tailored support for individuals with developmental disabilities and substance abuse histories, impacting communities across New Hampshire.
+Committed to comprehensive mental health care, Northern Human Services delivers individualized support for clients with developmental disabilities and substance abuse histories across New Hampshire.

 Leadership Roles at Northern Human Services